pritidesai/node-web-app/README.md

 The Node Application is created following this tutorial simulating how a new user might learn to containerize a Node App.
 [Dockerizing a Node.js web app](https://nodejs.org/fr/docs/guides/nodejs-docker-webapp/)

-1. To run the applicaiton locally, [Install Docker Desktop](https://www.docker.com/products/docker-desktop).
+1. To run the application locally, [Install Docker Desktop](https://www.docker.com/products/docker-desktop).

 2. You can run the app locally if you have [node](https://nodejs.org/en/) installed